aggie-coding-club/unittest-demo/README.md

 - test harness/framework: tool (usually a library) that automates unit test execution
 - CI (continous integration): run your test harness automatically whenever you add more code
 - regression testing: make sure new code doesn't reintroduce old bugs

+## Assertions types
+- `REQUIRE`: if the assertion fails, exit the current unit test
+- `CHECK`: if the assertion fails, continue execution anyway
+- `WARN`: if the assertion fails, just print a message

 ## Running the stuff here
 If you don't have `make` or `g++`, install them.
 Example for Ubuntu: